fredam2025/nbaclutch/README.md

 To explain the model’s predictions, we used SHAP values to understand each feature’s contribution to the output.
 We also created an actual vs. predicted values graph to visually inspect how well the model performed.
 These tools allowed us to interpret both the effectiveness of our predictive model and the relative importance of each feature.

 ## 💎 Key Insights
-Our model highlighted FG_PCT_clutch (field goal percentage during clutch time) as the most impactful predictor of scoring efficiency gain, which reinforces the importance of shooting accuracy when it matters most.
-FG_PCT_overall and PLUS_MINUS_clutch followed closely as influential indicators.
-The Random Forest Model explained over 53% of the variation in PTS_per_FGA_delta, suggesting that while clutch performance has intangible elements, regular season stats can provide meaningful insight.
+Our model highlighted FG_PCT_delta (field goal percentage change between regular and clutch play) as the most impactful predictor of scoring efficiency gain, which reinforces the importance of shooting accuracy when it matters most.
+FG_PCT_clutch followed closely as another influential indicator.
+The Random Forest Model explained over 57% of the variation in PTS_per_FGA_delta, suggesting that while clutch performance has intangible elements, regular season stats can provide meaningful insight.

 ## 💡 Implications
 Using predictive models to evaluate clutch performance introduces limitations, such as ignoring psychological factors like confidence or pressure.
 There is also the risk of misjudging a player by numbers alone, without considering context, role, or sample size.